A View On Cities > Paris > Paris Attractions > Place Vendôme

 But when the venture was unsuccessful, the land was given to the King's minister of Finance, who proposed the public square.
 Appearing octagonal in shape, the square was to be built near the site formerly occupied by the palace of the First Duke of Vendome.

-Later, the statue of the emperor at the top of the column was removed and the bronze melted down to provide the bronze for the recast of the equestrian statue of Henri IV on the Pont Neuf.
-The statue that is seen today was erected by Napoleon III and depicts Napoleon I as a Roman emperor.
+A statue of Napoleon was installed at the top of the column in 1810.
+Later, the statue of the emperor was removed, and the bronze melted down to provide the bronze for the recast of the equestrian statue of Henri IV on the Pont Neuf.
+A new statue was installed in 1833 which was later replaced by the statue that is seen today.
+It was erected by Napoleon III and depicts Napoleon I as a Roman emperor.

 Place Vendôme in Modern Times